tRiPPyTooN04/ELT-project/README.md

 2. **Database Initialization**: The `init.sql` script initializes the source database with sample data.
 It creates several tables and populates them with sample data.

 3. **ETL Process**:  Airflow will run the etl_script to transfer data from source_postgres to destination_postgres   and then DBT to run the transformations on top of the destination database.

+## Airflow DAG Description

+This Airflow DAG orchestrates a simple ETL process using Docker, Airflow, DBT, and PostgreSQL.
+The DAG consists of two tasks:

+1. **Run ETL Script Task**: This task executes an ETL script (`etl_script.py`) that transfers data from a source PostgreSQL database to a destination PostgreSQL database.
+The script is responsible for extracting data from the source, transforming it as necessary, and loading it into the destination.

+2. **Run DBT Task**: This task utilizes the `dbt-postgres` Docker image to run DBT (data build tool) transformations on the destination PostgreSQL database.
+DBT is used to perform data modeling, validation, and other transformations on the data loaded by the ETL script.

+### How It Works

+1. **Initialization**: Docker Compose is used to spin up several Docker containers, including the source PostgreSQL database with sample data, the destination PostgreSQL database, a Postgres database to store Airflow metadata, the Airflow webserver for UI access, and the Airflow scheduler.

+2. **Database Initialization**: The `init.sql` script initializes the source database with sample data, creating tables for users, films, film categories, actors, and film actors, and populating them with sample data.

+3. **ETL Process**: The DAG triggers the execution of the ETL script task, which transfers data from the source to the destination database.
+Once this task completes successfully, the DBT task is triggered to run transformations on the destination database.